lksilva/lerna-learning/packages/elements/README.md

 Testing
 -------
-Note that `jest` and `babel-jest` dependency versions should match exactly as those of create-react-app in the `myapp` folder.
+Note that `jest` and `babel-jest` dependency versions should match exactly as those of create-react-app in the `webapp` folder.

 ```bash
 $ yarn test